JPPinho/ovolstore/README.md

     cp app/.env.example app/.env
     ```

-4. **Unzip the .docker.zip file that's inside /app to one level higher, alongside /app**
+4. **Unzip the .docker.zip file that's inside /app to one level higher, alongside /app.
+Do the same thing to docker-compose.yaml**

 5. **Build and Run the Docker Containers:**
     This single command will build all custom images and start the Nginx, PHP, MySQL, and Vite services in the background.
 The first run will take several minutes.